ucgmsim/nzgmdb/wiki/Parse-Geonet.md

 ### 🔹 Station Selection Within Radius

-For each earthquake, stations are selected within a distance-dependent radius:
+For each earthquake, stations are selected within a distance-dependant radius:

 - **Distance calculation:** Based on the `Mw_rrup.txt` lookup table
 ![](images/mw_rrup.png)